ntampellini/TSCoDe/README.md

 Create poses for bimolecular and trimolecular transition states of organic molecules by various manipulations, including structural deformation.
 If a transition state is already in hand, the distance between reactive atoms can be specified, so as to obtain all the stereo/regioisomeric analogs with precise molecular spacings.

 ## What the program can do (sometimes)
-After the guesses generation, the program will try to infer the non-covalent interactions (NCI
+After the poses generation, the program will try to infer the non-covalent interactions (NCIs) between all generated structures, and if a particular NCI is not shared by all of them, that is reported in the program output.
+This is

 ## What the program cannot do